mildannerofc/sonic1-under500-disasm/README.md

 * You - Player

 Please give credit if you are using these files (Example: Music, Code and Palette).
-# Can I study this disassembly fixes?
+## Can I study this disassembly fixes?
-Feel free to do.
+Feel free to do but please don't do something identical.